 l.
 Speeding in unknown or in shallow waters – nothing will capsize a boat faster than hitting a fixed object under the water at high speed.

 This drawing illustrates how powerboats 20’ and under with an engine larger than 2-hp are supposed to float – level.
 The reason for that is to give its occupants a viable place to seek refuge and avoid drowning and hypothermia.
 These two men, of course, should be wearing PFDs.

-In 1978 – 33 years ago -- the USCG required that all powerboats 20’ and smaller with an engine of 2-hp or more must “float level” when swamped.
+In 1978 – a long time ago – the USCG required that all powerboats 20’ and smaller with an engine of 2-hp or more must “float level” when swamped.
 In order to do that with modern boats with large outboard engines it takes a fair degree of sophisticated engineering as to the amount and location of flotation foam.